ryans1230/BungeeChatChannels/README.md

 toggles:
   allowConsole: false     #This option allows the console to interact with players via the channels
-  sendDisabledMessages: false     #This option will send a message saying the channel is disabled logMessages     #This option toggles the logging of all messages
+  sendDisabledMessages: false     #This option will send a message saying the channel is disabled logMessages:true     #This option toggles the logging of all messages
+  noCommand: false     #This option allows channels to be entered and messages sent without the command

 #This part is for each individual channel, which may be enabled/disabled separate of the other channels
   owner: true